Morphine Addiction: Symptoms, Causes, Effects, And Treatment Strategies

 - Withdrawal Symptoms: When morphine addicts try to withdraw, they experience withdrawal symptoms like anxiety, depression, irritability, and mood swings.
 In severe cases, individuals may experience psychosis.

-- Depression: The despair and hopelessness that often accompany addiction can deepen pre-existing depression or trigger new depressive episodes.
+- Depression: The despair and hopelessness of addiction deepen pre-existing depression and trigger new depressive episodes.

 How Does Morphine Affect The Brain?